yngveha/Digital-System-Design/RTL-coding/conditionals.md

 <!-- -->

-The **with-select** statement is the most restrictive and cannot create latches unless you actively feed back the signal to its assignment.
+The **selected (with-select)** statement is the most restrictive and cannot create latches unless you actively feed back the signal to its assignment.
 With-select statement requires every option for the input to be covered That is:
 ```vhdl